attainu-falcon/falcon-course-module/coding-challenges/README.md

 **Hint:** You can easily check if a number is power of two by repeatedly dividing it by two and check for any reminders until the number becomes 1 or less.

 If there is a remainder, the number is not a  power of two.
 If we can divide until one without any remainders, the number is a power of two.

+### Day 4: Prime Numbers

+A prime number is any number that can be divided, without a remainder, only by itself and by 1.
+For example, 23 can be divided only by 23 and by 1.

+It can be also defined as - A prime number is a natural number greater than 1 that cannot be formed by multiplying two smaller natural numbers, according to Wikipedia.

+Here are a few links to understand it better if you are very new to primes -https://www.mathsisfun.com/prime_numbers.html https://www.khanacademy.org/math/pre-algebra/pre-algebra-factors-multiples/pre-algebra-prime-numbers/v/prime-numbersNow you understand what a prime number is, lets create a Javascript program that has the following two functions -

+1. A function to check if a number is prime or not.
+2. Another function that generates `n` prime numbers.
+That is if we pass `35` to this function, it should return an array of 35 prime numbers.

+Hints:

+1. A simple algorithm to check if a number is prime or not is to repeatedly divide the number from 2 to one less than the number.
+At any point, if there is not a remainder from the division, you can conclude that the number is not prime.